-Competitive factors may also result in the Company being unable to enter into desirable arrangements for new investments, to recruit or retain qualified employees or to acquire the capital necessary to fund its investments.
-See "Risk Factors - Risks Relating to the Company - Competition Risks" for additional information.
+Competitive factors may also result in the Company being unable to enter into desirable arrangements for new investments and/or acquisitions, to recruit or retain qualified employees or to acquire the capital necessary to fund its investments and/or acquisitions.
+See "Risk Factors - Risks Relating to the Company - Competition" for additional information.